 Allergy care: Charges for medically necessary physician's office visits, allergy testing, shots and serum are covered.
-(See "Excluded Expenses" for allergy care not covered under the Retiree Medical Benefit.)
+(See "Excluded Expenses" on page 95 for allergy care not covered under the Retiree Medical Benefit.)

 Ambulance: Medically necessary professional ambulance services and air ambulance once per illness or injury to and from: